monmima/main-aide-memoire/js/width_getting-the-browser-width.md

 You can also use window.clientWidth.

 - window.innerWidth = includes scrollbars
-- document.documentElement.clientWidth = excludes scrollbars
+- document.body.clientWidth = excludes scrollbars